Requirements

 Coursework

 During the first three years in the program, students take a variety of graduate seminars, including a required Seminar in Pedagogy and core courses from two of the departmental programs that are part of the PhD (Composition, Film, and Literature).
-All students take a one-credit practicum, Introduction to Graduate Study.
-The remainder of the courses needed to complete the PhD may be taken from a range of course offerings in areas such as early modern literature, postcolonial literature, world cinema, eighteenth- and nineteeth-century British literature, rhetoric and composition, US literature from the seventeenth century to the twentieth, literacy and pedagogy, British and US modernisms, children’s literature.
+All students take a one-credit practicum, Introduction to Graduate Study, and a one-credit professional development seminar.
+The remainder of the courses needed to complete the PhD may be taken from a range of course offerings in areas such as early modern literature, postcolonial literature, world cinema, rhetoric and composition, US literature from the seventeenth century to the twentieth centuries, literacy and pedagogy, British and US modernisms, and children’s literature.

 Language Requirement